Characterisation of birefringence inhomogeneity of KAGRA sapphire mirrors from transmitted wavefront error measurements: Birefringence characterisation of KAGRA sapphire Input test masses

-Measured beam shapes are shown in the right in Figure~\ref{fig: beamshape}.
-By comparing our calculated beam shapes from the previous section with practical measurements, we can find the correct pair of $p_1$ and $p_2$ by eye which gives both low continuity factor and good agreement with measured beam shapes (see Figure~\ref{fig: piston}).
-The beam power in p-polarization are then calculated (values are shown in Table~\ref{tab:p-pol power}) with the most suitable pair of $p_1$ and $p_2$ (marked with red square in Figure~\ref{fig: piston}).
-The estimated beam power from our maps is smaller than measurements.
-We think one of the reason is that the unknown tilt term in the measured TWE maps will influence the beam power.
-By adding tilt influences in the parameter scan, it is possible to increase the calculated power in p-polarization while keeping the beam shape unchanged (or changed by little).
-In this paper, we don't perform the full parameter scan for tilt, since the purpose of this paper is to show the feasibility of the method of extracting birefringence information from TWE measurements.
-An example of the influence of tilt is presented in the Appendix~\ref{app: tilt.}
+The measured beam shapes are shown on the right side in Figure~\ref{fig: beamshape}.
+By comparing our calculated beam shapes from the previous section with practical measurements, we can find the correct pair of $p_1$ and $p_2$ visually, which gives both a low continuity factor and good agreement with the measured beam shapes (refer Figure~\ref{fig: piston}).
+The beam power in p-polarisation was then calculated (the values are listed in Table~\ref{tab:p-pol power}) using the most suitable pair of $p_1$ and $p_2$ (marked with the red square shown in Figure~\ref{fig: piston}).
+The beam power estimated from our maps was lower than that from the measurements.
+One reason is that the unknown tilt term in the measured TWE maps influences the beam power.
+By adding tilt influences in the parameter scan, it is possible to increase the calculated power in p-polarisation while maintaining the beam shape unchanged (or slightly changed).
+In this study, we did not perform a full parameter scan for tilt because the purpose was to demonstrate the feasibility of the method of extracting birefringence information from TWE measurements.
+An example of the influence of the tilt is presented in Appendix~\ref{app: tilt}.

-Another factor that can affect our estimated power is the beam spot position on the mirror.
-The beam spots on ITMs in KAGRA are not exactly in the center but a couple of centimeters away where the power recycling gain and arm transmission power are higher, which is probably due to the homogeneous birefringence effect.
-Figure~\ref{fig: beamposition} shows our estimation how much the beam power in p-polarization will change when the beam is miscentered.
+Another factor that can affect the estimated power is the position of the beam spot on the mirror.
+The beam spots on the ITMs in KAGRA are not exactly in the centre but are a couple of centimetres away where the power recycling gain and arm transmission power are higher, which is probably due to the inhomogeneous birefringence effect.
+Figure~\ref{fig: beamposition} shows our estimate of the extent to which the p-polarised beam power changes when the beam is miscentered.